bufbuild-ru/docs/docs/protovalidate/quickstart/index.md

 == Java

 1. Make sure you've navigated to `protovalidate/quickstart-java/start` within the `buf-examples` repository.
 2. Open `build.gradle.kts` and verify that `libs.protovalidate` has already been added as a dependency.
-(In your own projects, you'd need to add it.)
+In your own projects, you'd need to add [build.buf:protovalidate:0.6.0](https://central.sonatype.com/artifact/build.buf/protovalidate/0.6.0/overview) as a dependency.

     ::: info build.gradle